quantumlib/Cirq/docs/google/best_practices.md

 ## Running circuits faster

 The following sections give tips and tricks that allow you to improve your repetition rate (how many repetitions per second the device will run).

-These tips will not improve your results or your fidelity but will help you get results faster, allowing you to make the most out of limited time on the device.
+This will allow you to make the most out of limited time on the device by getting results faster.
+The shorter experiment time may also reduce error due to drift of qubits away from calibration.

 There are costs to sending circuits over the network, to compiling each circuit into waveforms, to initializing the device,